isaact/vue-infinity/README.md

  ### 🔎 AutoObserver

 Enhances the native `IntersectionObserver` by automatically handling new elements and cleaning up removed ones.
+- Assign it to a target container and it automatically:

-- Automatically observes newly added elements
+  - observes newly added elements
   - Stops observing removed elements
-- Filters elements to observe using custom logic
+- Allows filtering elements to observe using custom logic
 - Cleans up automatically on component unmount

 **Example:**